Brian Routh

-Brian Routh (9 March 1948) is a British performance and sound artist.
-He is known for his performance work with Martin von Haselberg as one of The Kipper Kids who became notorious for their rowdy and rebellious performances in the art world; influencing the punk movement and the inspiration for such acts as Blue Man Group, Karen Finley and Paul McCarthy.
-The Kipper Kids performed throughout Europe, North Africa, United Kingdom, North America and Canada.
+Brian Routh (9 March 1948 – 3 August 2018) was an English performance and sound artist.

+He was known for his performance work with Martin von Haselberg as one of The Kipper Kids who became notorious for their rowdy and rebellious performances in the art world; influencing the punk movement and the inspiration for such acts as the Blue Man Group, Karen Finley and Paul McCarthy.
+In addition to performing in the United Kingdom, The Kipper Kids performed throughout Europe, North Africa, Canada and the United States.
 They also worked on a number of projects for HBO and Cinemax as well as cameos in various movies.

-In addition to the Kipper Kids, Brian has performed as a solo act and collaborated with other performers and artists.
-He produced sound art which consists of video performance and sound works that have been featured in museums, galleries, television and on radio.
+In addition to The Kipper Kids, Routh performed as a solo act and collaborated with other performers and artists.
+He produced sound art which consists of video performance and sound works that have been featured in museums, galleries, and on radio and television.

 Life and family

 Born in Gateshead, County Durham, Routh grew up in a working-class family with parents that were considered rebellious talkers and storytellers.
 Routh's great-grandfather James Diston was a bare-knuckle prize fighter who also ran a circus.

 Routh attended the Bifron's Secondary Modern School in Barking, Essex, graduating in 1963.
 In Routh's youth, he participated in boxing, poetry and singing.
 He learned to play the piano, harmonium, organ, and later the drums.
-Routh played in a rock group as a drummer in the early 1960s and later performed as a singer/guitarist.
+Routh played in a rock group as a drummer in the early 1960s and later performed as a singer and guitarist.

-He attended East 15 Acting School where he met fellow student Martin von Haselberg.
+He attended the East 15 Acting School in Loughton, Essex, where he met von Haselberg, a fellow student.
 They became good friends, and together they created The Kipper Kids.
-They performed in small theatres, clubs and festivals in the Netherlands, Germany, Italy and Austria.
-They received an invitation to perform at the Munich Olympics as the Kipper Kids in 1972, which was marred by the Munich massacre.
+They performed in small theatres, clubs and festivals in Austria, Germany, Italy, and the Netherlands.
+They received an invitation to perform as The Kipper Kids at the 1972 Summer Olympics in Munich, Germany, which was marred by the Munich massacre.

-Brian Routh was married to new media artist Nina Sobell from 1975 to 1981.
-Routh had taught at the San Francisco Art Institute where he met Karen Finley.
+Routh was married to new media artist Nina Sobell from 1975 to 1981.
+Routh had taught in the United States at the San Francisco Art Institute in San Francisco, California, where he met Karen Finley.
 They were married in 1981, which ended in divorce in 1987.
 Since 2009, Routh was partnered with digital artist Patricia Wells and they were married in 2012.